 British Half Marathon Championships

-The top three male and female British runners will be presented with British Championship medals.
-If you wish to compete in the British Championships, please ensure that you fulfil the following criteria.
-Athletes competing in the Lloyds Bank Cardiff Half Marathon on Sunday 6th October 2013 will be deemed eligible for UK Championships and the Grand Prix, if they fulfil the criteria to be eligible to compete for Great Britain & Northern Ireland in competition.
+If you wish to compete in the British Championships, please ensure that you fulfil the following criteria: “Athletes competing in the Lloyds Bank Cardiff Half Marathon on Sunday 5th October 2014 will be deemed eligible for UK Championships and the Grand Prix, if they fulfil the criteria to be eligible to compete for Great Britain & Northern Ireland in competition”.

 Welsh Half Marathon Championships

-The Lloyds Bank Cardiff Half Marathon is home to the Welsh Half Marathon Championships.
 The top three male and female Welsh runners will be presented with Welsh Championship medals.
-To compete in the Welsh Championships you must meet eligibility criteria.
-For any further enquires please contact Jacqueline Brace via jacqueline.brace@ welshathletics.org
+If you want to compete in the Welsh Championships please ensure that you fulfil the following criteria:

-Race Day Parking:
+Race Day Parking

 For detailed information on where to park on race day, please refer to the following websites, as well as www.cardiffhalfmarathon.co.uk for further updates closer to race day.

-How To Get To The Start:
+How To Get To The Start

 The race start is on Castle Street in the heart of Cardiff.
 It is a five minute walk from the runners’ village and will be clearly signposted.
 Please leave enough time to get to the start and enter the correct pen and refer to the start map detailed in the race brochure.

 Those requesting elite entry please contact firstname.lastname@example.org